uhrzel/Muslim-Affairs-Information-System/README.md

 ### Landing Page

--   Here are the images related to the Information posted in Muslim Affairs Office Information System
+-   Here are the images related to the Information posted in Muslim Affairs Office Information System.

 <table>
   <tr>